Marguerite C. Jones Miles

 In 1966, she married and moved to live in Pennsylvania where she had two children, Trevor and Misha.
 After being away from Belize for almost 14 years, Marguerite decided to move home.
 This move was the move that got her involved in tourism, as she realized her years of traveling and living in different countries was now a great asset.
 Since tourism was just in the infant stage in Belize, she worked for Keller's Caribbean Sports (originally Barothy's Caribbean Lodge, Ltd. Opened in the early 1960's) for two years in management along with Mike Heusner, where she gained a wealth of knowledge.
 As a team, Marguerite & Mike went on to manage another resort on a private island in Belize, and returned to Barothy's Caribbean Lodge, when they purchased it in 1986, renaming the first fishing lodge in Belize, Belize River Lodge.

-Luckily and as a note, Marguerite’s son, Trevor, married Victor Barothy’s Sr. daughter-in-law, Catherine, who had 3 grandchildren for Vic Sr. – Elizabeth, Melanie and Rebecca.
-Ole’s Vic’s family is still growing and Elizabeth has a son, Chase and Rebecca, a son Gavin; so even though Barothy’s was renamed, the original Barothy grandchildren and great-grand children are family to BRL, even today.
+Luckily and as a note, Marguerite's son, Trevor, married Victor Barothy's Sr. daughter-in-law, Catherine, who had 3 grandchildren for Vic Sr. - Elizabeth, Melanie and Rebecca.
+Ole's Vic's family is still growing and Elizabeth has two sons, Chase and Zachary; Melanie has one son, Lucas and Rebecca has three children, sons Andy and Gavin and a daughter Anastasia; so even though Barothy's was renamed, the original Barothy grandchildren and great-grand children are family to BRL, even today.
 Nicely summed up in an e-mail received over Christmas this year,

 "It is nice to know that a family operated original fishing destination is still going strong."

 Note: Please click on any of the photos to see larger images.